 2019 Vault Rankings

 Salesforce.com Inc. is the top developer and seller of customer relationship management software with more than 150,000 users.
 The company offers cloud-based applications that manage customer relationships including Sales Cloud, Marketing and Commerce Cloud, and Service Cloud (for customer support) as well as the Salesforce Platform.
-Other products offer e-commerce, analytics, and social media tools through cloud-based applications.
+Other products offer e-Commerce, analytics, and social media tools through cloud-based applications.
 Salesforce's customers come from a variety of industries, including financial services, telecommunications, manufacturing, entertainment, and government.
-It generates most of its revenue in the US.
-Salesforce bought Tableau for about $15.7 billion in 2019.
+It generates most of its revenue in Americas.
+Salesforce bought Tableau for about $15 billion in mid-2019.

 Salesforce also offers consulting services for deployment, training, and design and integration.

 Most of the company's revenue comes from its subscription and support segment, which accounts for nearly 95%, while the rest comes from professional and other services.

-Salesforce relies on customers in the US for more than two-thirds of its revenue, while customers in Europe account for about 20% of revenue and those in the Asia/Pacific region generate about 10%.
+Salesforce relies on customers in the US for more than 70% of its revenue, while customers in Europe account for about 20% of revenue and those in the Asia/Pacific region generate almost 10%.
+Salesforce is headquartered in San Francisco, California.

 Sales and Marketing

 Salesforce.com counts more than 150,000 users, from small businesses with one subscription to large enterprises with thousands.
-With such a large customer base, no one customer counts for more than 5% of sales.
+With such a large customer base.

 The company uses a direct sales force made up of telephone sales reps based in regional hubs and field sales reps in territories close to their customers.
 It also works with consulting firms, systems integrators, and others to find customers.
 For successful sales, Salesforce pays a fee based on the first-year subscription revenue generated by the referred customers.